sol/setup-haskell/README.md

       - uses: actions/setup-haskell@v1.1
         with:
           ghc-version: '8.8.3' # Exact version of ghc to use
           # cabal-version: 'latest'.
-Omitted, but defalts to 'latest'
+Omitted, but defaults to 'latest'
           enable-stack: true
           stack-version: 'latest'
       - run: runhaskell Hello.hs